 29. Dress appropriately

 Also, for sisters who wear Hijab, wear lighter colors versus black, in particular.
-Dark colors, especially if you are traveling in the summer, is often perceived as repressive.
+Dark colors, especially if you are traveling in the summer, are often perceived as repressive.

 30. Do NOT try to be funny if you fit the profile